UPS and FedEx ground MD-11 planes after deadly Kentucky crash

 FedEx said in an email that it will be grounding the aircrafts while it conducts "a thorough safety review based on the recommendation of the manufacturer."

 Boeing announced in 1998 that it would be phasing out its MD-11 jetliner production, with final deliveries due in 2000.
 There are about 70 MD-11 planes in operation today.
-The planes are operated by FedEx, UPS and Western Global Airlines.
-CBS News reached out to Western Global for comment.
-The airline has 16 MD-11s in its fleet, but 12 of them have already been put in storage, according to aviation analytics firm Cirium.
+The planes are only used to ferry cargo.
+FedEx and UPS each have about two dozen MD-11s, and a third airline, Western Global, has 16.
+Twelve of those planes were already put in storage, according to the aviation analytics firm Cirium.
+CBS News reached out to Western Global for comment on the grounding.

 Flight records suggest the UPS MD-11 that crashed underwent maintenance while it was on the ground in San Antonio, Texas, for more than a month until mid-October.
 It is not clear what work was done.